MarkUsProject/Markus/docs/docs/instructors/importing-and-exporting-data.md

 #### (Assignments) Assigning graders to marking criteria

-Each CSV row should consist of the criterion name followed by a list of TA user names.
+Each CSV row should consist of the criterion name followed by a list of grader usernames.
+Each grader may be either a course grader or a course instructor.

 ```csv
 Question1_proof_structure,grader_user_1